Student Paramedic - Ambulance -Cat C1

 You can email us on firstname.lastname@example.org or contact our head office on 01952 770659 to discuss.

-- Experienced Course - 2 days approx 8 hours inc test.
+- Intermediate Course - 2 days approx 8 hours inc test.
 Suitable for confident drivers with local road knowledge and some experience driving larger vehicles and vans.

 - Novice Course - 3 days approx 12 hours inc test.
 Suitable for anyone who has not driven larger vehicles or vans.